hakobtp/blog/java/concurrency/1_virtual_thread.md

 Next, let’s discuss a tricky area: synchronized blocks and other locks, which introduce the concept of pinning.

+## Pinning: Synchronized Blocks and Other Limitations

+Pinning is a situation where a virtual thread cannot be unmounted from its carrier thread, effectively tying that carrier thread down.
+Pinning is not an error – the code still works correctly – but it means you lose the scalability benefits for that duration, since the
+OS thread is stuck waiting along with the virtual thread.
+The goal is to avoid or minimize pinning, or design around it.

+When does pinning happen?
+According to the JDK documentation and design of Loom, there are two main cases where a virtual thread gets pinned to its carrier and won’t unmount on block:

+1) While executing inside a synchronized block or method.
+If a virtual thread holds a monitor lock (entered a synchronized section) and then it hits a blocking operation, the JVM will not unmount it.
+It stays pinned to the carrier until the synchronized block is exited.
+This is because allowing it to unmount could lead to thread-safety issues; the lock is tied to the thread holding it, and if that thread “disappeared” off the carrier, the JVM would have to prevent any other thread from entering that monitor.
+It’s simpler and safer to just keep it pinned.

+Additionally, if a virtual thread is trying to enter a synchronized block (waiting for a lock) and gets blocked because another thread holds the lock, it is effectively pinned waiting for that monitor.
+Several virtual threads contending on a synchronized lock can each pin a carrier thread while they wait.
+This was observed in real cases: e.g., if 4 virtual threads are all waiting on the same lock, and you only have 4 carrier threads, those 4 carriers can all become stuck (pinned) waiting – meaning no other work can proceed until one gets the lock and releases the others.

 ---

 ## 📌 Explore More